Electric Generating Equipment Considerations

 A permanent emergency standby or backup generator using a make-before-break transfer scheme where the generator is paralleled less than 100 milliseconds (6 cycles) with the AEP Ohio distribution or transmission system does not fall under the interconnection service rules.
 The systems must meet the requirements of Underwriters Laboratories Standard 1008.

-For assistance, please contact our Distributed Generation Coordinator at:
+For help interconnecting your equipment, contact our Distributed Generation Coordinator at:

 Distributed Generation Coordinator